oxen-io/oxen-logger/README.md

 Generally you should set these using `set(OXEN_LOGGING_WHATEVER somevalue CACHE INTERNAL "")` before adding the oxen-logging subdirectory in your cmake parent project.

-### `OXEN_LOGGING_SOURCE_ROOT`
+### `oxen_logging_add_source_dir("${PROJECT_SOURCE_DIR}")`

-If set to the root path of your source files then that path will be stripped from the filename source locations that get logged.
+This function is provided to add a path to the path prefix to strip from the source filename in log messages.
+It can be called multiple times with different paths (paths given in later calls to this are stripped before paths from earlier calls).

 ### fmt::fmt, spdlog::spdlog